FTAI Infrastructure (FIP)

 We think FTAI Infrastructure is a solid business.
 First off, its revenue growth was exceptional over the last three years and is expected to accelerate over the next 12 months.
 And while its declining EPS over the last three years makes it a less attractive asset to the public markets, its rising cash profitability gives it more optionality.
 On top of that, its expanding operating margin shows the business has become more efficient.

-FTAI Infrastructure’s EV-to-EBITDA ratio based on the next 12 months is 2.2x.
+FTAI Infrastructure’s EV-to-EBITDA ratio based on the next 12 months is 2.7x.
 Looking at the industrials space right now, FTAI Infrastructure trades at a compelling valuation.
-If you’re a fan of the business and management team, now is a good time to scoop up some shares.
+If you trust the business and its direction, this is an ideal time to buy.